Skip to content

 • Add the p, B and u harmonic field outputs.

-• Add a custom value output and name it as SPL.
+• Add a custom value output called SPL.

 Results